karntrehan/Posts/README.md

  - **Offline first architecture** - All the data is first tried to be loaded from the db and then updated from the server.
 This ensures that the app is usable even in an offline mode.

+ - **Intelligent sync** -Intelligent hybrid syncing logic makes sure your Android app does not make repeated calls to the same back-end API for the same data in a particular time period.

  - **Dependency Injection** - Common elements like `context`, `networking` interface are injected using Dagger 2.

  - **Feature based packaging** - This screen-wise / feature-wise packaging makes code really easy to read and debug.